0ddjob/Sinclair/README.md

 22-May-2025: Sent to PCBWAY for test boards<br>

 # [ZX80 Pixel Synch](/ZX80_Pixel_Sync)
-Small daughterboard to fix the [ZX80's pixel synchronisation](http://blog.tynemouthsoftware.co.uk/2022/09/minstrel-2-pixel-synchronisation-part-1.html) issue on the Minstrel 2 computer (pre v2.8).
+Small daughterboard to fix the [ZX80's pixel synchronisation](http://blog.tynemouthsoftware.co.uk/2022/09/minstrel-2-pixel-synchronisation-part-1.html) issue on the Minstrel 2 computer v2.8 or earlier.
 I have a v2.6 board.

 ## Status
 7-May-2025: Sent to PCBWAY for test boards<br>